AdobeDocs/experience-manager-screens.en/help/user-guide/dispatcher-configurations-aem-screens.md

  }
 ```

-If you have one publish instance fronted by one dispatcher, enabling the stickiness at the dispatcher will not help as the load balancer may send each request to dispatcher.
-In this case, click on **Enable** in **Stickiness** field to enable it at your load balancer level, as shown in the figure below:
+If you have one publish instance fronted by one Dispatcher, enabling the stickiness at the Dispatcher does not help because the load balancer may send each request to Dispatcher.
+In this case, select **Enable** in **Stickiness** field to turn it on at your load balancer level, as shown in the figure below:

 ![image](/help/user-guide/assets/dispatcher/dispatcher-enable.png)

 For example, if you are using AWS ALB, refer to [Target groups for your Application Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) for enabling stickiness at the ALB level.
-Enable the stickiness for 1 day.
+Enable the stickiness for one day.

 ### Step 1: Configuring Client Headers {#step-configuring-client-headers}